socrateswebservices-dot/SocratesNews/src/news/unilorin-commence-uploading-of-2025-2026-admission-list-to-jamb-caps.md

 5. On the CAPS dashboard, click “Admission Status” to see if you have been offered admission.
 6. If admitted, click “Accept” to confirm the offer.\
    \
-   D﻿o you intend to stay abreast news headlines across the country?
+   D﻿o you intend to stay abreast with news headlines across the country?
 SocratesNews got you, click the Headlines section in the navigation bar above and get access to top-notch headlines.